Hive-IT-GmbH/WP_Object_Cache_Session_Tokens/README.md

 **Make sure you have a persistent Object Cache installed and activated!**
 _Like WP-Redis, Object Cache Pro, ..._

-1. Drop the `class-wp-object-cache-session-tokens.php` file into your `wp-content/mu-plugins` folder
+1. Checkout this repository into your `mu-plugins` folder
+2. Use any of the available `mu-autoloader` to auto init the new Caching interface

 Now you are all set.